ffund/run-my-experiment-on-geni-blog/2016-08-24-why-is-my-signal-located-at-an-offset-from-the-expected-center-frequency.md

 ## Results

-The following series of images show the received signal on a USRP2, when a tone is transmitted from another USRP2 at 750, 1250, 1750, 2250, 2750, 3250, and 3750 MHz, respectively.
+The following series of images show the received signal on a USRP2, when a tone is transmitted from another USRP2 at 750, 1250, 1750, 2250, 2750, 3250, 3750, and 4250 MHz respectively.

 For a transmitted signal at 750 MHz, the received signal is close to the expected center frequency.
 However, as the center frequency increases, the effect of the frequency offset increases as well, with the total offset at 4.25 GHz clocking in at over 50 kHz.